ToshioCP/Gtk4-tutorial/src/sec10.src.md

 - 2: `dependency` function defines a dependency that is taken by `pkg-config`.
 We put `gtk4` as an argument.
 - 5: `import` function imports a module.
-In line 5, gnome module is imported and assigned to the variable `gnome`. gnome module provides helper tools to build GTK programs.
+In line 5, the gnome module is imported and assigned to the variable `gnome`.
+The gnome module provides helper tools to build GTK programs.
-- 6: `.compile_resources` is a method of gnome module and compile files to resources under the instruction of xml file.
+- 6: `.compile_resources` is a method of the gnome module and compiles files to resources under the instruction of xml file.
 In line 6, the resource filename is `resources`, which means `resources.c` and `resources.h`, and xml file is `tfe.gresource.xml`.
 This method generates C source file by default.
 - 8: Defines source files.
-- 10: Executable function generates a target file by building source files.
+- 10: Executable function generates a target file by compiling source files.
 The first parameter is the filename of the target.
 The following parameters are source files.
-The last parameter has a option `dependencies`.
+The last parameter is an option `dependencies`.
-In line 10 it is `gtkdep` which is defined in line 3.
+`gtkdep` is used in the compilation.

 Now run meson and ninja.